jadeforrest/blog/content/posts/2021-08-25--how-to-build-silos-and-decrease-collaboration/index.md

 Of course, the world is messy, and you shouldn’t expect a complete lack of collaboration between teams.
 But when you see teams collaborate, that’s something to pay attention to.

-### Technical analogy
+## Technical analogy

 You might think of silos as "encapsulation".
 Leaders want to dig into the internals of the classes holding the logic they need.
 But it's a bad solution to just bolt that on -- you really need to refactor things so that they are better structured.

-### How do you get teams to coordinate better?
+## How do you get teams to coordinate better?

-In the next post in this series, I share concrete [patterns that help teams and departments work across organizational boundaries](/coordination-models).
+In the next post in this series, I share concrete [patterns that help teams and departments work across organizational boundaries](/coordination-models/).

-### What do you think?
+## What do you think?

 I always appreciate hearing your thoughts and reactions to my posts.

+## Thank you

 Thank you to the many people who helped improve this post.
 [Rebecca Campbell](https://www.linkedin.com/in/rebecca--campbell/) always makes my work better.
 She helped me tighten up many of my arguments and helped me realize that I needed to make the section on coordination more explicit.
 [Brent Miller](https://www.linkedin.com/in/foliosus/), always the purveyer of astute observations, offered structural feedback that made the post much stronger.
 [Chris Haupt](https://www.linkedin.com/in/chaupt/), always thoughtful, pointed out a few areas that he didn't find convincing, and helped me see that I needed to go deeper on information flow.
 [Aaron Erickson](https://www.linkedin.com/in/aaronerickson/) suggested the metaphor of encapsulation.
 Thanks to Neville Kuyt for suggesting I define silo.
 And additional thank you to [Robert DiFalco](https://www.linkedin.com/in/robert-difalco-a40378/) and [Darin Swanson](https://www.linkedin.com/in/darinswanson/) for reviewing and commenting on the post.
 Always appreciate your insight!